-For people with a Business Intelligence (BI) background, you’ve probably recognized that this is precisely how Multidimensional OLAP engines (MOLAP) work – by building these so-called OLAP cubes .
+For people with a Business Intelligence and analytics background, you’ve probably recognized that this is precisely how Multidimensional OLAP engines (MOLAP) work – by building these so-called cubes .
 For many Hadoop data engineers who have never heard of cubes before, Here is an introductory guide to OLAP cubes.

-The concept of cubes has been around for quite a while and has been a key component in many BI products, but traditional OLAP engines struggle with handling the data volumes typically found in today’s data lakes.
-Kylin was designed from the ground up leveraging big data technologies To build OLAP analytics on petabyte scale datasets.
+The concept of cubes has been around for quite a while and has been a key component in many business intelligence tools and products, but traditional OLAP engines struggle with handling the data volumes typically found in today’s data lakes.
+Kylin was designed from the ground up, leveraging big data OLAP technology to build OLAP analytics on petabyte scale datasets.

 Queries are sent to Kylin nodes, which retrieve results from HBase tables.
 As mentioned before, if the data is in the cube, query response time is consistent at sub-second levels since the query operation is a simple lookup.
 To support more concurrent users , you can just add more query nodes.

 Apache Kylin was initially started as an in-house analytics project at eBay in late 2013.
 In October 2014, eBay donated the source code to the Apache Software Foundation and Kylin graduated as an Apache Top Level Project in November 2015.
-In March of 2016, The creators of the Apache Kylin project launched a commercial enterprise version of the product: Kyligence.
-Apache Kylin has won the Infoworld “Best Open Source Big Tool” award two years in a row for 2015 and 2016.
+In March of 2016, The early contributors to the Apache Kylin project launched a commercial enterprise version of the product: Kyligence.
+Apache Kylin has won the Infoworld “Best Open Source Big Data Tool” award two years in a row for 2015 and 2016.

 Today, Kylin and its related commercial products Kyligence Enterprise and Kyligence Cloud are deployed by many large enterprises worldwide on mission critical applications.
 Kylin is not another query engine.
 Instead, it supplements other query engines.
 Users can use Apache Kylin together with other query engines In their day jobs.
 Kyligence Enterprise can leverage other query engines to query detailed records.